ccorsi/learning/resume/index.md

 The following pages will contain information about my work experience as a Software Engineer.
 I have over 25 years experience within the Computer Science field.
 This length of time has seen me develop products for backend and frontend.
 This included the use of different programming languages like, C/C++, Java for different operating systems like Windows and Linux.
 While this is only a small sample of this information.
-You can look

 # More to Come...